 Congratulations to Will Kimble from Cincinatti, OH for winning our 2018 Songwriter's Challenge with his song “Paddleboat Shuffle”.
 Our 2018 top ten represented 8 different states and Canada!
 The following top five listed songwriters appeared in our Showcase on the Hartford Stage!
-Start getting your song ready for our 2019 JHMF9 Songwriter's Challenge which will kick off the first week of January.
-The date for accepting submissions will be announced here and on Social Media real soon!
+Start getting your song ready for our 2019 JHMF9 Songwriter's Challenge which will kick January 1st!

 2018 John Hartford Songwriter's Challenge Top 10 Winners and Playlist